 Y’all know that I am a BIG fan of apple cider vinegar.
-I’ve written posts, made videos about it, and I add ACV to my water every morning.
+I’ve written posts on apple cider vinegar's benefits, made videos about it, and I add ACV to my water most mornings.
 Right off the bat, I want you to know that drinking ACV is a big part of my daily regimen, along with intermittent fasting and lifting weights.
 I love all of ‘em!

-So let’s dig a little deeper and look at apple cider vinegar vs. ACV gummies.
-We’ll answer the question, “do ACV gummies work?” in no time!
+So let’s dig a little deeper and look at apple cider vinegar vs. ACV gummies, and whether ACV gummies work.

 What are the Benefits of Apple Cider Vinegar?